Daniel Paraschiv: Hermannstadt

 In June 2022, Paraschiv signed a three-year contract to join Hermannstadt on a permanent basis.
 He scored his first Liga I goal on 15 July, in a 3–0 success over Mioveni.
 By the end of the year, Paraschiv netted eight more times, including goals against title contenders FCSB, Universitatea Craiova, and CFR Cluj, respectively.

 In February 2023, Ukrainian Premier League club Dynamo Kyiv bid €1.2 million for the transfer of Paraschiv, which Hermannstadt accepted.
 However, Paraschiv rejected the move because of the ongoing Russian invasion of Ukraine.

 Paraschiv scored 14 league goals in the 2022–23 season, and added eleven more in the following campaign.

 Oviedo

 On 13 July 2024, Paraschiv agreed to a three-year contract with Segunda División club Real Oviedo.
 The deal was reportedly worth €750,000 plus 25% interest on any future transfer.

 Paraschiv scored his first goal on his seventh league appearance for Oviedo, a 4–1 home win over Mirandés on 22 October 2024.

 Loan to Cultural Leonesa

 On 1 August 2025, Paraschiv was loaned to Cultural Leonesa in the second division, for one year.

+Loan to Rapid Bucureşti

+On 5 January 2026, Paraschiv was loaned to Romanian club Rapid Bucureşti until the summer of 2026, with an option to buy.